Darkthrone: With Moonfog Records: 1995–2004

-Darkthrone transitioned to another independent label, Moonfog Productions, for their subsequent releases.
+Darkthrone transitioned to independent label Moonfog Productions for their subsequent releases.
 It was run by Satyr of Satyricon.

 Their fifth album, Panzerfaust, was released in 1995.
-Its production resembled that of Transilvanian Hunger, with Fenriz credited for all instrumentation and songwriting, while Nocturno Culto contributed solely vocals.
+Its production resembled that of Transilvanian Hunger, with Fenriz credited for all instrumentation and songwriting, while Nocturno Culto contributed vocals.
 Vikernes wrote the lyrics for "Quintessence".
 Their sixth album, Total Death, was released in 1996 and is notable for featuring lyrics penned by four other black metal musicians, with none written by the band's primary lyricist, Fenriz.

 During the years 1993–1995, Fenriz was involved in numerous side projects.
 This included his solo dark ambient project Neptune Towers, his solo folk black metal project Isengard, recording an album with Satyr as part of the trio Storm, and playing bass on Dødheimsgard's debut album.
-Additionally, he resumed playing drums for Valhall, which he co-founded in 1988 before leaving in 1990 to focus on Darkthrone.
+He resumed playing drums for Valhall, which he co-founded in 1988 before leaving in 1990 to focus on Darkthrone.

 On 6 April 1996, Easter Eve, Darkthrone played their last show at "A Night of Unholy Black Metal" in a sold-out Rockefeller in Oslo.

 In 1999, Darkthrone released the album Ravishing Grimness, followed by Plaguewielder in 2001.
 While Transilvanian Hunger and Panzerfaust featured songs exclusively written by Fenriz, these two albums contained tracks predominantly composed by Nocturno Culto and were both recorded at Ronny Le Tekrøe's studio in Toten, Norway.
-This accounts for the somewhat "clearer" sound on those records.
+This accounts for the "clearer" sound on those records.

 In the latter part of the 1990s, two tribute albums dedicated to Darkthrone were released: Darkthrone Holy Darkthrone in 1998 and The Next Thousand Years Are Ours in 1999.
-The band also released Preparing for War, a compilation featuring songs from 1988 to 1994.
+The band released Preparing for War, a compilation of songs from 1988 to 1994.
 In 2002, the intro of their song "Kathaarian Life Code" was included in the final scene of the film Demonlover.

 In 2003, the band released the album Hate Them.
 Although this record and the following one incorporate electronic introductions, they remain faithful to Darkthrone's early black metal style.
 Sardonic Wrath was released in 2004, the band's last album with Moonfog Productions and their final work recorded exclusively in the black metal style.
-This album received a nomination for Norway's Alarm Awards, but the entry was withdrawn at the band's request.
+This album was nominated for Norway's Alarm Awards, but the entry was withdrawn at the band's request.
 Their subsequent releases exhibited strong crust punk influences.